mariopiogioiosa/mariopiogioiosa.github.io/_posts/2016-06-19-java-8-optional-replace-get-examples.md

 We want to retrieve the number of points of our loyalty card if we have it otherwise, the number of points will return 0.

+_Node: In the following example we're going to use Mockito to mock LoyaltyCard class.
+Don't worry if you are not familiar with Mockito, we'll add some comments to the code._

 {% highlight java %}
 @Test
 public void map_whenCardPresent_thenNumber(){